theislab/paperbee/paper/paper.md

 * Setup of posting channels and corresponding API keys
 * OpenAI API key or a preferred model for Ollama

 The package contains unit and integration tests to make sure that the setup works correctly.
 After completing the configuration file in YAML format, teams can run a Python script that performs a daily search of new publications.
-Experienced users can also leverage PaperBee's modular structure to build custom functionality with its components.
+Experienced users can also leverage **PaperBee**'s modular structure to build custom functionality with its components.
 The code is openly accessible on GitHub under the MIT license.

 # User experience